mitwire/mitwire/README.md

 # 📚 Projects
 A few projects that I have done and are still working on are:

+[`mitwire.com`](https://github.com/mitwire/mitwire.com) - Stylish, clean, and simple website for my all of my social links, and coming soon, a blog of some sort.

 [`delinquent-bot`](https://github.com/mitwire/delinquent-bot) - An open source multipurpose Discord bot built using discord.js with image, utility, and more commands.

-[`mitwire.com`](https://github.com/mitwire/mitwire.com) - Stylish, clean, and simple website for my all of my social links, and coming soon, a blog of some sort.
+[`enhancify`](https://github.com/mitwire/enhancify) - The easiest way to upscale your favourite images using AI

 More coming soon!